Global coronavirus cases hit 20 million

 Britain has added both Spain and Belgium to a list of countries from which returning travellers must quarantine at home for 14 days because of fresh upticks in some European locations.

-In Asia, China continues to squash surges using strict, local lockdowns, bringing its daily numbers down into the low double digits on the mainland.
+In Asia, China continues to quash surges using strict, local lockdowns, bringing its daily numbers down into the low double digits on the mainland.
+Hong Kong yesterday reported the fewest new cases since its latest outbreak began about a month ago.

 Australia has introduced a strict lockdown and night curfew in the city of Melbourne, aiming to stifle an outbreak there.

-Neighbouring New Zealand, where life has largely returned to normal, on the weekend recorded 100 days with no new cases of local transmission.
+In neighbouring New Zealand, where life had largely returned to normal after 102 days with no new local transmissions, the largest city of Auckland was shut down yesterday after new community cases were discovered.